Skip to main content

 (from Kubernetes Slack)

-currently experimental/alpha.
-The use of CSI volumes as an abstraction requires that secrets be mounted as a volume on disk even when secrets are only consumed as env vars by containers.
-Secrets volume definition in Pods/Deployments is quite verbose and something of a leaky abstraction, as the CSI driver and volume attributes must be specified.
-Overall CSI feels like the wrong abstraction for external secret stores, as they are fundamentally neither file nor block storage. -
+1. Secrets Store CSI - works, but relatively complex to get up and running.
+Secrets rotation and syncing with Kubernetes Secrets currently experimental/alpha.
+The use of CSI volumes as an abstraction requires that secrets get mounted as a volume on disk even when secrets are only consumed as environment variables by containers.
+Secrets volume definition in Pods and Deployments is quite verbose and something of a leaky abstraction, because it must specify the CSI driver and volume attributes.
+Overall CSI feels like the wrong abstraction for external secret stores, because they are fundamentally neither file nor block storage.

-) is required.
-Works as expected with IRSA.
+2. kubernetes-external-secrets - Quick and easy to get up and running and simple to use within an application it requires only one resource: ExternalSecret.
+Works as expected with IAM Roles for Service Accounts.
 In-cluster secrets access control is relatively basic and coarse-grained.
-Does not support a highly-available deployment (multiple replicas) without the risk of excessive API calls or race conditions. -
+Does not support a highly-available deployment (replicas) without the risk of excessive API calls or race conditions.

-, less so than Secrets Store CSI.
-Documentation is somewhat thin, although the API spec is comprehensive.
-Supports multiple modes of operation for multi-tenancy and access control.
-Project is still in a relatively early stage, so APIs may change.
+3. external-secrets - More complex to get up and running than kubernetes-external-secrets, and less so than Secrets Store CSI.
+Documentation is somewhat thin, although theexternal-secrets API spec is comprehensive.
+Supports a few modes of operation for multi-tenancy and access control.
+Project is still in a relatively early stage, so APIs might change.
 Supports highly available deployments via leadership election.

-While multi-tenancy is not a primary concern at this stage, we may discover a need for some level of access control and segregation as more applications are introduced.
+While multi-tenancy is not a primary concern at this stage, we might discover a need for some level of access control and segregation as we introduce more applications.

 Decision

-is destined for deprecation we should invest our time in the future-facing project, even though it is still in a relatively early stage.
+Given that the SIG have destined kubernetes-external-secrets for deprecation, we should invest our time in the future-facing project, even though it is still in a relatively early stage.

 Consequences

-We may encounter higher than average levels of bugs and changes as the project is in a relatively early stage.
+We might find more than average numbers of bugs and changes as the project is in a relatively early stage.

-To maintain end-to-end encryption of secrets, EKS KMS encryption for Kubernetes Secrets must be enabled.
+To maintain end-to-end encryption of secrets, we will enable Key Management Service encryption for Kubernetes Secrets.

-Secret rotation does not automatically restart secrets-consuming Pods (this is true of all three projects) - a separate component such as Reloader would be required to implement this.
+Secret rotation does not automatically restart secrets-consuming Pods; this is true of all three projects.
+We would require a separate component such as Reloader to implement this.